ADLINK/meta-adlink-ampere/dynamic-layers/meta-virtualization/recipes-extended/xen/README.md

 `conf/bblayer.conf` file and the `conf/local.conf` configuration needs to be extended with:

-This example is for the comhpc machine:
+This example is for the ava machine:
 ```
-MACHINE = "comhpc"
+MACHINE = "ava"
 DISTRO_FEATURES:append = " xen virtualization"
 ```